 - Rinse turkey, remove giblets, and neck.

 - remove turkey legs from plastic holder if needed, rinse out the inside of the turkey really well both ends, the cavity, and the neck.

 - Then drain the water out of the turkey.

 - Place the legs back into the plastic holder.

-- Place thawed turkey on rack in roasting pan, breast side down (this will insure juicy turkey breast and not dry meat, the juices run down to the breast)
+- Place thawed turkey on rack in roasting pan, breast side down (this will ensure juicy turkey breast and not dry meat, the juices run down to the breast)